Reserving a Room

 Q. I am a military spouse.
 Is there a scholarship program for me?

 A. Fisher House Foundation sponsors a separate scholarship program for military spouses.
-The program is called the Joanne Holbrook Patton Military Spouse Scholarship Program and is administered by the National Military Family Association, in partnership with Fisher House Foundation.
+The program is called the Joanne Holbrook Patton Military Spouse Scholarship Program and is administered by the National Military Family Association in partnership with Fisher House Foundation.
+Find out more.

 Q. Does Fisher House Foundation offer or provide grants?